-"It was a very bold act," trooper Chuck Allen said Tuesday.
+"It was a very bold act," NHP trooper Chuck Allen said Tuesday.

-Other law enforcement officials started chasing the stolen vehicle, and eventually shot out its tires, patrol officials said.
+Other law enforcement officials started chasing the stolen vehicle, and eventually disabled it by shooting out the tires, NHP officials said.

 The suspect then took off in the Pontiac, attempted to pass a semitrailer and crashed the vehicle, according to NHP.

-Authorities have not identified the suspect or a female passenger in the vehicle that was originally pulled over.
+Authorities also have not yet identified the man, or a female passenger in the Explorer.
 They identified two other people in the SUV as Manuel Alejandro Rodriguez, 29, and Christian M. Magllano Alzpurua, 23, both of Jacksonville, Fla.

 Both men have been booked in the Washoe County Detention Center on suspicion of selling a controlled substance, possessing a controlled substance for sale and conspiracy to violate a uniform controlled substance act.
-Bail was set at $150,000 for each man.
+Bail has been set at $150,000 for each man.

-No details were released on how the suspect was able to move from the SUV to the patrol cruiser.
+Details were sketchy on what exactly transpired that allowed the victim to move from the SUV to the patrol cruiser.

 Rindels reported from Las Vegas.